ibm-js/dbidi/docs/TextLayoutEngine.md

 * checkContextual() -  Determines base direction of a given text according to directionality of its characters
 * hasBidiChar() - Detects presence of characters with strong right-to-left direction in a given text.
+* getSourceToTargetMap() - Returns array, whose elements contain position of corresponding characters in the source string.
+* getTargetToSourceMap() - Returns array, whose elements contain position of corresponding characters in the target string.

 <a name="limitations"></a>
 ## Limitations